 Overview

-Not only does support for civil legal aid funding support eligible individuals and families, but resolving civil legal issues also has a far reaching impact on the judicial system as a whole.
-When individuals have legal representation or recieve proper legal advice about their rights or legal processes, it increases courtroom efficiency, reduces court crowding, and improves public confidence in our system of fair and impartial justice.
+Civil legal aid funding also has a far reaching impact on the judicial system as a whole.
+When individuals have legal representation or receive proper legal advice about the legal process and their rights, it increases courtroom efficiency, reduces court crowding, and improves public confidence in our system of fair and impartial justice.

 Our Role